|

 Revoking and Changing the Will

 Yes.
-You can revoke your will at any time prior to your death as long as you are mentally competent to do so.
+You can revoke your will at any time before your death as long as you are mentally competent to do so.
 Under the Wills Act there are only certain ways to revoke a will.
 The safest way to do this is to make a new will stating at the beginning that you revoke all previous wills.
 If you wish to revoke your will you should contact a lawyer.

 When do I need to change my will?